imshaheer01/peakform-website/privacy-policy.md

 Peak Form (“we,” “our,” or “us”) is a minimal workout app.
 This policy explains what information the app processes and how it is handled.

 > **Short version:** The app is designed to work **on your device**.
-We do **not** collect, store, or sell your personal information on our servers.
-If you later enable optional cloud features or analytics, this page will be updated and you will see an in‑app disclosure.
+We do **not** collect, store, or sell your personal information on our servers.<!-- If you later enable optional cloud features or analytics, this page will be updated and you will see an in‑app disclosure.-->

 ---